 The ultimate secret to first time gardening is to go into the season with a plan and a partner.
 Decide what you want to grow and then match your desire with how-to advice from a partner to make your intro into gardening a breeze.

-These three easy patio gardening tips for beginners will have you harvesting fresh in no time — and with growing confidence to boot.
+These three easy patio gardening tips for new gardeners will have you harvesting fresh in no time — and with growing confidence to boot.
 You’ll end with the indescribable “I grew that” feeling and resow immediately.

 Here are three easy steps to get your garden started.